Annual accounts – a milestone or a millstone?

 4. Use your annual accounts as a marketing tool

-Most companies that can file abbreviated accounts choose to do so.
+Most companies that can file simplified and filleted accounts choose to do so.
 This is fine.
 In a competitive world, why give away more information than you need to?

 These days, many sets of accounts are filed online but some are still being filed manually.
 Increasingly the accounts sent in by post are looking tired and second-rate compared with those filed online.